Table of Contents

-It is generally the fastest and economical way to achieve the safety of the building.
-The following are some of the methods in retrofitting:-
+It is generally the fastest and most economical way to achieve the safety of the building.
+The following are some of the methods for retrofitting:-

 1. Anchor roof truss to walls with brackets.

 2. Provide bracing at the level of purlins and bottom chord members of trusses.

 3. Gable wall is strengthened by inserting a sloping belt on the gable wall.

 4. Strengthen corners with seismic belts.

 5. Anchor floor joints to walls with brackets.

 6. Improve story connections by providing vertical reinforcement.

 7. Introduce tensile strength against vertical bending of walls by providing vertical reinforcement at all inside and outside corners.